Unsupervised Semantic Segmentation with Self-supervised Object-centric Representations: Experiments

-Although \method shows very promising results on the hard tasks of unsupervised object segmentation, there are lots of limitation, as to be expected.
-First, although we reduced the dependency on the quality of the saliency detector via successive self-training, the approach still fails to segment objects that are rarely marked as salient~(see Figure~\ref{fig:vis_falures}).
-Also we see that certain categories like tables that typically occur together with other objects are hardly captured by our object discovery stage.
-Second, while the bootstrapping via self-learning can correct some mistakes of the initial discovery stage, it cannot correct all of them.
-In principle, this could be approached by running more self-learning iterations on new data.
-In this paper, we did not try to scale this approach up to very large datasets.
-Third, we fixed the number of clusters in spectral clustering (or k-means) based on the known number of categories of the dataset.
-In a fully open data exploration scheme, the optimal number of clusters should be determined automatically.
+\paragraph{Limitations and Future Work Directions} Although \method shows very promising results on the hard tasks of unsupervised object segmentation, there are a number of limitations, as to be expected.
+First, although we reduced the dependency on the quality of the saliency detector via successive self-training, the approach still fails to segment objects that are rarely marked as salient~(see \Fig{fig:vis_falures} in \app{sec:falure_modes}).
+Second, while the bootstrapping via self-learning can correct some mistakes of the initial discovery stage, it cannot correct all of them and can be itself biased towards self-training data~(see~\app{sec:n_objects}).
+Third, we fixed the number of clusters in spectral clustering based on the known number of categories of the dataset.
+While \method works reasonably with larger number of clusters~(we refer to \app{sec:over_clustering} for over-clustering experiments), in a fully open data exploration scheme, the optimal number of clusters should be determined automatically.